-The University will invite the employee in writing to attend an appeal hearing, normally within 10 working days of receipt of an appeal.
-The employee may be accompanied by a Trade Union representative or work colleague.
+The University will issue to the relevant colleague, an invitation in writing, to attend an appeal hearing, normally within 10 working days of receipt of an appeal.
+The colleague may be accompanied by a Trade Union representative or work colleague.